mooreInteractive/ng-wiki/README.md

 Run the server with 'node server.js'.

 The application is not usable on a public server yet.
 It resides only on the fornt end with local JSON dummy data.
 Once a user system is set up and the whole thing connects to a db on the back-end, it may be usable publicly.
 The goal is to keep intitialization steps in the code to a minimum.
-The optimal installation experience should be 3 steps:
+The optimal installation experience should be 4 steps:

 	-Copy ng-wiki files to node server.
+	-Npm Install via package.json
 	-Run the server application.
 	-Navigate to page in browser for one-time wiki setup.

 -----